Binocular222/Sublime-Text-3-Full-Documentation/README.md

-Should be viewed with mono-spaced font.
-Should be opened by Sublime Text with Tidea syntax:  https://github.com/Binocular222/Tidea Tidea allow:
+Should be opened by Sublime Text with Tidea syntax:  https://github.com/Binocular222/Tidea
-+ Internal link is entered as [[folderName\FileName.ext#JumpTo]] Ctrl+click (or ctrl+ double click) on link to launch files relative to current path then jumpto the JumpTo text

-+ Format text using invisible Unicode charater
+open "Sublime Text.txt" > Click on statusbar to choose Tidea as syntax highlighting Ctrl+enter on internal link such as [[Sublime Text.Command.txt#clone_file]] will open the related file and jumpto the text "clone_file"